 A demand-driven supply chain in the new normal is all about embracing the customer.
-CPG organisations that until a few years ago ignored integration of the supply chain with other aspects of the business are now actively investing in new tech to do so.
-These organisations are now paying attention to customer-facing metrics.
+CPG organizations that until a few years ago ignored integration of the supply chain with other aspects of the business are now actively investing in new tech to do so.
+These organizations are now paying attention to customer-facing metrics.

 Four Key Supply Chain Questions

-- Does your supply chain function as a digital organisation with all stakeholders aligned to a single set of business goals?
+- Does your supply chain function as a digital organization with all stakeholders aligned to a single set of business goals?

 - Do you have real-time visibility into your supply chain, and do all stakeholders have access to such insights?

 - How quickly can you identify and fix supply challenges?